seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 Handling two address instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With very rare exceptions (e.g., function calls), the LLVM machine code instructions are three address instructions.
+With very rare exceptions (e.g., function calls), the LLVM37 machine code instructions are three address instructions.
 That is, each instruction is expected to define at most one register, and to use at most two registers.
 However, some architectures use two address instructions.
 In this case, the